 To confirm the disease and comply with Koch's Postulates, the fungus was re-isolated from plants showing symptoms, and isolation and subsequent microscopic identification of the pathogen grown on PDA medium were performed.

-2.4 Assessment of Area Under the Disease Progression Curve (AUDPC)
+2.4 Assessment of area under disease progression curve (AUDPC)

-The AUDPC (Area Under the Disease Progress Curve) is a highly significant parameter for predicting the susceptibility of genotypes to a given disease.
+AUDPC is a highly significant parameter for predicting the susceptibility of genotypes to a given disease.
 Its value is obtained through successive severity assessments throughout the crop cycle, starting with initially low levels and gradually increasing over time.
 This method has been used, according to several authors, primarily in relation to the quantitative assessment of resistance (Ferrandino & Elmer, 1992; Horneburg & Becker, 2011; Simko & Piepho, 2012).

-The severity of the disease throughout the crop cycle was integrated and the AUDPC (Area Under the Disease Progress Curve) was calculated using data on the percentage of tissue infected with sheath blight, through the formula: AUDPC = ∑ [(y1+y2)/2]*(t2-t1), where y1 and y2 refer to the two successive assessments of disease intensity, performed at times t1 and t2, respectively, using the formula proposed by Shaner and Finney (1977).
+The severity of the disease throughout the crop cycle was integrated and the AUDPC was calculated using data on the percentage of tissue infected with sheath blight, through the formula: AUDPC = ∑ [(y1+y2)/2]*(t2-t1), where y1 and y2 refer to the two successive assessments of disease intensity, performed at times t1 and t2, respectively, using the formula proposed by Shaner and Finney (1977).

 2.5 Disease progress curves